6 Financial Considerations for Parents Thinking of Quitting Work

 1. Can I Take Paid Leave?

 Before quitting your job, you might want to look into taking a leave of absence instead.

-If you don’t qualify, that doesn’t mean that a similar arrangement can’t be made with your employer.
-Talk to your boss about your situation and if other accommodations can be made.
+Talk to your boss about your situation and see what accommodations can be made.

 2. Can I Adjust My Schedule?

 Perhaps you aren’t able to take a paid (or unpaid) leave of absence from work, but maybe you can rearrange your schedule to create a better balance between work and child care duties.

 That could mean working virtually (if you aren’t already) or adjusting your schedule.
 You might be able to reduce your hours or switch to part-time work.
 Perhaps you can work in the evenings and weekends instead of during the day when your child needs your attention and assistance with virtual school.

 3. Can Our Family Live Off Less Income?